cfbanks/pizza/README.md

 - [red sauce recipe](https://1drv.ms/b/s!AphyVVKBHcOa8jieZ5Kp76WG2Q_I?e=J7gqZ9 "red sauce recipe")

 - You will need a fine mesh strainer for this recipe.
+If you don't have a fine mesh strainer, or you would like a thinner sauce (this one is quite thick), you can simply remove the stems from the tomatoes, pour off the excess liquid, and put the leftover tomatoes in a food processor or blender to make the sauce.

 ___